javascript-tutorial/en.javascript.info/2-ui/1-document/06-attributes-and-properties/2-yellow-links/task.md

 ---

-# Make external links yellow
+# Make external links orange

-Make all external links yellow by altering their `style` property.
+Make all external links orange by altering their `style` property.

 A link is external if:
 - It's `href` has `://` in it